sidhu177/UsefulSQL/Main/UsingCreateTableExpression.md

 FROM CTE
 ORDER BY DateColumn
 ```
-The interesting part of Create Table Expressions is that you can combine multiple queries into a single grand query
+The interesting part of Create Table Expressions is that you can combine multiple queries into a single grand query.

+What you can do with Create Table Expressions can also be done using sub queries.
+CTEs have two advantages , first is that you can have multiple smaller CTEs from various tables and join them to create an extended table.
+Second is that you can try recursive queries.
+Here is an example of the first type.

 ```
 WITH Sales as (